SSWConsulting/SSW.Rules.Content/rules/dangers-of-tolerating-test-failures/rule.md

 ### Some anti-patterns in handling automated test failures

+When automated tests fail due to a genuine problem in the software this is a good thing!
+You should address the problem asap.

+But what about test failures due to other reasons?
+Let's look at some common anti-patterns for dealing with such failures.

 #### Tolerate the failures

-failures are really problems?

-anti-patterns:
+Some "reasons" for tolerating test failures include:

-just a few tests
+* Only a few tests  are failing (out of thousands), no big deal!
-always the same ones fail, so we "know" it's really OK, etc.
+* It's always the same tests that fail, so we "know" everything's really OK even though the build is not "green"
+* More...

+tolerating failures leads to erosion of trust in the tests to the point where they can become pointless to run, what if the few failing tests actually indicate a big problem?

 #### "Skip" the failing tests "for now"